graphprotocol/graph-node/docs/multiple-databases.md

 ## Controlling Deployment

-When `graph-node` receives a request to deploy a new subgraph deployment, it needs to decide in which store to store the data for the deployment, and which of any number of nodes connected to the store should index the deployment.
+When `graph-node` receives a request to deploy a new subgraph deployment, it needs to decide in which shard to store the data for the deployment, and which of any number of nodes connected to the store should index the deployment.
 That decision is based on a number of rules defined in the `[deployment]` which can match on the subgraph name and the network that